NIKHSR123/Linux-Server-Configuration/README.md

 Configured the firewall to only allow incoming connections for SSH(2200), HTTP(80), NTP(123)

-Changed the port from 22 to 2200 in /etc/ssh/sshd_config
+Changed the port from 22 to 2200 in /etc/ssh/sshd_config and PermitRootLogin to no and PasswordAuthentication to no.

-Made same changes to networking tab in lightsail